-It’s not known exactly when the first marmot ancestors arrived.
-They may have crossed over to the island as early as the Illinoian glacial period (about 100,000 years ago) or more recently during the Cordilleran glaciation (10,000 years ago).
-Sea levels fell during both of these periods creating land bridges between the mainland and Vancouver Island allowing marmots from the continent to travel to the newly accessible island.
+It’s not known exactly when the first marmot ancestors arrived, but DNA evidence suggests that it was likely during the Illinoian glacial period (about 100,000 years ago).
+Sea levels fell during this period, creating land bridges between the mainland and Vancouver Island allowing marmots from the continent to travel to the newly accessible island.
 Once the glaciers melted sea levels rose again, isolating the island marmots and setting the stage for a new species to evolve.
+During subsequent glaciation periods, it is likely that while more mainland marmots journeyed to the Island but did not disrupt the speciation of the Vancouver Island marmot.

-Vancouver Island marmots had disappeared from about two-thirds of their historic natural range.
-Once distributed in alpine meadows throughout Vancouver Island, the marmot population rapidly declined in the mid 1990s.
+By the mid-1980s, volunteer naturalist groups began voicing serious concerns about the state of the marmot population.
+In the 1990s, the marmot population began an even more rapid decline.
 By 1998, only 70 marmots were recorded in the wild, and with the exception of one lone colony on Mt Washington, all marmots were located in one small geographic area east of the Nanaimo Lakes.

 The Mt Washington colony was the only surviving colony in the central and northern regions of the marmot’s historic habitat and the remaining marmot population south of Alberni Inlet was so small and fragmented that dispersing animals were unable to find mates.
 The Recovery Team determined that without active human intervention (captive breeding followed by the reintroduction of captive-bred animals back to the wild) the species would become extinct in the very near future.